Vicomtech/CAPTAIN-Elderly-clustering-and-evolution-analysis/README.md

 # interactive clustering

-This web application allows non-expert users to create clusters, visualize their patterns and follow up the evolution of those clusters after the stratification.
-It also allows final users to customize the relevance of every parameter or group (nutrition, social, etc.)
+The purpose of this app is to analyze the older adult population in the CAPTAIN system using interactive visualization techniques.
+It allows non-expert users to create clusters, visualize their patterns and follow up the evolution of those clusters after the stratification.
+It also allows final users to customize the relevance of every parameter or group (nutrition, social, physical, and cognitive).

 ## Launch up